 • Assisted in food preparation, including chopping, marinating, and assembling dishes, ensuring all tasks were completed according to menu specifications and food safety standards.

-• Ensured the kitchen remained clean and well-organised, maintaining health and safety regulations compliance.
+• Ensured the kitchen remained clean and well-organised, ensuring compliance with health and safety regulations.

 • Handled deliveries, checked the quality of ingredients, and organised stock in the kitchen to ensure efficient workflow.